 "One does not have to be a registered NGO or an organisation for that matter to be part of the programme.
 An individual who feels for the children can be an adopter," it was pointed put during a presentation by SEF Senior Manager Ambreena Ahmed.

 The adoption is a three-step process.
 Step one requires a request by the adopter for adoption and a school is identified.
 Step two involves analysing the specific needs of the school (finance, training, course plan).
 In step three, all stakeholders are placed at a table and their needs discussed.

 In the question answer session, it was asked if an organisation has to adopt a school completely, or could it opt for partial adoption.
 "One can be a partner and help in specific areas he is interested in," replied SEF Director Aziz Kabani.

 Another member of the audience, Kalim Bagsa, a Canadian-American who claims to run a chain of schools in Machar Colony, in a three-minute speech expressed his disappointment at the fact that out of the 3,000 schools up for adoption, only 300 had been adopted.

 He said the SEF needed to woo potential adopters and the civil society should feel for the underprivileged as well.

-in a panel discussion chaired by acting Education Secretary Riaz Memon, the role of the Adopt-a-School Programme was lauded.
+Earlier, in a panel discussion chaired by acting Education Secretary Riaz Memon, the role of the Adopt-a-School Programme was lauded.

 Teachers plan protest for better payment